GrahamDumpleton/mod_wsgi/README.rst

 Releases
 --------

-mod_wsgi is published on the Python Package Index in three forms:
+This source code repository publishes three distinct packages to the Python Package Index:

 * `mod_wsgi`_ on PyPI builds the mod_wsgi Apache module against an existing Apache and Python installation on your host, and